 American Must Leverage the Most Diverse and Inclusive Workforce to Succeed

 People with diverse backgrounds, cultures and experiences offer opportunities to look at national security data with different vantage points, perspectives and cultural lenses.
-Diversity and inclusion of employees provides advantages for analysis of and recommendations based on intelligence data and prevent dangerous reversions to ‘group-think’ in homogenous groups.
+Diversity and inclusion of employees provides advantages for analysis of and recommendations based on intelligence data and prevent the potential for “group-think” in homogenous groups.
 The success of the IC’s mission in providing timely, insightful, objective, and relevant intelligence to inform decisions on national security issues and events depends on America leveraging the most diverse and inclusive workforce possible.

 The IC must have a dynamic and agile workforce capable of meeting the national security demands of an increasingly complex and interconnected world.
 This mission cannot be met without diversity in the workforce and improved efforts of including specific workforce components through policy change.
 While many of the challenges facing disabled persons in the federal workforce are widespread and present outside of the government, intelligence agencies face some unique challenges in implementing reasonable accommodations while still prioritizing the enhanced security requirements necessary within the IC.

 Maintaining information security within the IC remains a critical goal.
 However, without careful consideration of whether AT implementation and other accommodations can be made consistent with security priorities, the IC has missed opportunities to make a more hospitable workplace for people with disabilities and, thereby, weakened the IC by limiting diversity and inclusion.
 As of 2017, 7.9% of the U.S. intelligence community workforce was made up of persons with disabilities, compared to an 8.99% disability rate in the federal workforce, 17.5% in the overall civilian labor force and the 20-25% that is representative of US persons.
-IC agencies must comply with prior executive orders on recruitment, hiring, and retention of persons with disabilities and federal anti-discrimination laws in the Rehabilitation Act and American with Disabilities Act and must work to improve accessibility across the board, including but not limited to ICT systems, security clearance guidelines, and physically infrastructures.
+Given the data, IC agencies must redouble their efforts to comply with prior executive orders on recruitment, hiring, and retention of persons with disabilities and federal anti-discrimination laws in the Rehabilitation Act and the ADA and must work to improve accessibility across the board, including but not limited to ICT systems, security clearance guidelines, and physically infrastructures.

 Strategic Plan for Building a More Accessible Intelligence Community